emelie-nilsson/fempowered/TESTING.md

 ### Checkout Form Tests
 Unit tests for the `CheckoutAddressForm` are located in `checkout/tests/test_forms.py`.
 The tests verify that the form enforces key validation rules:
 - **Full name**: must contain both first and last name
 - **Phone number**: must be sufficiently long and contain only valid characters
+- **Postal code**: validated according to country code
+  - `SE`: must follow Swedish format (NNN NN)
+  - `GB` / `UK`: must follow UK postal code format
-- **Postal code**: must consist of digits only
+  - Other countries: fallback rule of 3–10 digits
 - **Billing fields**: required when billing address is not the same as shipping

 **Result:**
 All validation rules worked as expected.
 The tests passed successfully ✅

 ---